KiDS+GAMA: The weak lensing calibrated stellar-to-halo mass relation of central and satellite galaxies: Data and sample selection

-We use imaging data from the $180$ deg$^2$ of the fourth data release of the Kilo-Degree Survey \citep{Kuijken2019} that overlaps with the three equatorial patches of the GAMA survey to obtain shape measurements of background galaxies.
+We use imaging data from the $180$ deg$^2$ of the fourth KiDS data release \citep{Kuijken2019} that overlaps with the three equatorial patches of the GAMA survey to obtain shape measurements of background galaxies.
 KiDS is a four-band imaging survey conducted with the OmegaCAM CCD mosaic camera mounted at the Cassegrain focus of the VLT Survey Telescope (VST); the camera and telescope combination provide us with a fairly uniform point spread function across the field-of-view.
-The companion VISTA-VIKING \citep{Edge2013} survey has provided complementary imaging in near-infrared bands ($Z$, $Y$, $J$, $H$, $K_{\mathrm{s}}$), resulting in a deep, wide, 9-band imaging dataset \citep{Wright2018}.
+The companion VISTA-VIKING \citep{Edge2013} survey has provided complementary imaging in near-infrared bands ($Z$, $Y$, $J$, $H$, $K_{\mathrm{s}}$), resulting in a deep, wide, nine-band imaging dataset \citep{Wright2018}.

 We use shape measurements based on the $r$-band images, which have an average seeing of $0.66$ arcsec.
-The image reduction, photometric redshift calibration and shape measurement analysis is described in detail in \citet{Hildebrandt2018} and \citet{Kuijken2019}.
+The image reduction, photometric redshift calibration, and shape measurement analysis is described in detail in \citet{Hildebrandt2018} and \citet{Kuijken2019}.
 We measure galaxy shapes using \emph{lens}fit \citep{Miller2013}, which has been calibrated using image simulations described in \citet{Kannawadi2018}.
 This provides galaxy ellipticities (${\epsilon_{1}}$, ${\epsilon_{2}}$) with respect to an equatorial coordinate system, and an optimal weight.